 Tangy Pickled Eggs

 Tangy pickled eggs are a great snack, especially with brews to match.
-Their bright hue makes for a wonderful spring addition to a table setting and adds a pop of flavor to salads.
+Their bright hue is a wonderful spring addition to table settings and adds a pop of flavor to salads.

 PickledBeets_KatherineSacks